 To address some of these challenges, this paper presents a novel deep learning-based approach to the problem of unsupervised online CPD.
 Our proposed algorithm, \textbf{A}daptive \textbf{L}STM-\textbf{A}uto\textbf{e}ncoder \textbf{C}hange-\textbf{p}oint \textbf{D}etection (\textbf{ALACPD}), seeks to detect changes from multi-dimensional time series in an unsupervised manner using minimum memory resources.
-Specifically, our contributions are: \begin{itemize} \item We design a novel autoencoder architecture, named \textbf{T}ime series \textbf{A}uto-\textbf{E}ncoder \textbf{net}work (TAEnet), for learning short-term and long-term dependencies of multi-dimensional time series.
-Our designed architecture consists of and LSTM-autoencoder network with skip connections and an auto-regressive block.
+Specifically, our contributions are: \begin{itemize} \item We design a novel autoencoder architecture, named \textbf{T}ime series \textbf{A}uto-\textbf{E}ncoder \textbf{net}work (TAEnet), for learning short-term and long-term dependencies from multi-dimensional time series.
+Our designed architecture consists of an LSTM-autoencoder network with skip connections and an auto-regressive block.
 This architecture is presented in Figure \ref{fig:TAEnet}. \item Using the designed architecture, we introduce a novel algorithm for the problem of online CPD, named ALACPD.
-Our proposed algorithm exploits the reconstruction loss of an ensemble of TAEnet networks to identify change-points in the input time series.
+Our proposed algorithm exploits the reconstruction loss of an ensemble of TAEnet networks to identify change points in the input time series.
 A simplified overview of our proposed approach is shown in Figure \ref{fig:schematic_approach}.
-Up to our knowledge, this is the first work that exploits LSTM-Autoencoders to perform CPD. \item ALACPD is robust to anomalies; it can distinguish anomalies from change-points. \item ALACPD is memory-free; by discarding the input samples in a short time after receiving it, ALACPD has a low memory footprint. \end{itemize}
+ALACPD can detect multiple change points from a multivariate time series in an online unsupervised manner.
+As ALACPD exploits only the reconstruction loss of the data to predict changes, it does not impose any assumptions about the types of the detected changes.
+To our knowledge, this is the first work that exploits LSTM-Autoencoders to perform online unsupervised CPD. \item ALACPD is robust to anomalies; it can distinguish anomalies from change points. \item ALACPD is memory-free; by discarding the input samples in a short time after receiving it, ALACPD has a low memory footprint. \end{itemize}